After Amir Locke shooting, Minneapolis mayor temporarily bans no-knock warrants

 In the aftermath of the Breonna Taylor murder in Baltimore that caught national attention for its use of a "no-knock" warrant, on the campaign trail Mayor Jacob Frey criticized the use of such warrants and pledged Minneapolis would reduce the use of them, if not eliminate the practice entirely.

-Frey has not placed a ban on "no-knock" warrants, but then-police chief Medaria Arradondo restricted their use via a policy change in November 2020.
+Frey had not placed a ban on "no-knock" warrants, but then-police chief Medaria Arradondo restricted their use via a policy change in November 2020.

 In his first public comments about the shooting, on Friday Gov. Tim Walz called for "further reform" to Minnesota's no-knock warrant law.